Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/introduction.rst

 View
    This menu offers tools to :doc:`navigate </editors/3dview/navigate/index>` in 3D space.

-*Other menus depend on the current mode, Object Mode menus listed below.*
+Other menus depend on the current mode, Object Mode menus listed below:

 Select
    Contains tools for :ref:`selecting <object-select-menu>` objects.